DealHack Guides

 You could also argue that it's safer — since you no longer run the risk of having your wallet stolen — but online shopping requires you to share your personal information and credit card details.
 And where there's money, there are also people with malicious intent.

 These fifteen online shopping safety tips will help you prepare against cybercriminals lurking on the Internet.
-You can save a PDF copy of this guide so you can access it from your device anytime.

 1. Beware of fake shopping websites